helm/charts/stable/minio/README.md

 Prerequisites
 -------------

 -	Kubernetes 1.4+ with Beta APIs enabled for default standalone mode.
-(If you plan to run Minio in [distributed mode](#distributed-minio), you need Kubernetes 1.5+ with Beta APIs enabled).
+-   Kubernetes 1.5+ with Beta APIs enabled to run Minio in [distributed mode](#distributed-minio).
 -	PV provisioner support in the underlying infrastructure.

 Installing the Chart